 After attending the Symposium on Clinical Interventional Oncology (CIO), participants should be able to:

-- Perform catheter-based procedures to treat solid tumors, using the latest techniques and technologies.
+- Describe catheter-based procedures to treat solid tumors, using the latest techniques and technologies.

 - Assess the most appropriate therapeutic agent in catheter-directed therapy for hepatic malignancies.